m3sibti/triptogalaxy/README.md

 A Solar System for Educational Purpose of Students

 ## User Perspective:
-	-A VR View of Solar System
+	- A VR View of Solar System
-	-On interactin name of planet appears on it top -Contains 9 Planets, Earth with it's moon, And a Sun -A button also appears on top of planet
+	- On interactin name of planet appears on it top
+	- Contains 9 Planets, Earth with it's moon, And a Sun
+	- A button also appears on top of planet
-	-on interaction with that button it shows you the the information/detail of that planet
+	- on interaction with that button it shows you the the information/detail of that planet

 ## Developer Perspective:
 	Contain 3 Scripts